Use revenue attribution to prove your ROI, optimise campaigns, and allocate budgets with more confidence.

 W-shaped attribution.
 Very similar to the U-shaped model, but with the inclusion of an additional point of contact – the creation of the opportunity.
 All three of the main touchpoints receive 30% of the credit, while the remaining points share the last 10%.

 Full path attribution.
 This model offers an extension of W-shaped attribution by factoring in the final point of closure.
 While most of the credit is applied to the key milestones along the client journey, the touchpoints between are given a lower weight of credit.
 This model comes with the big benefit of accounting for the follow-up interactions carried out post-opportunity by your sales team and assigning them an equal weight of credit to early marketing activities.

 Custom attribution.
 Finally, there is custom attribution, which gives you the chance to assign credit according to your own custom model.
 This is arguably more sophisticated than other models, as it enables your team to determine their own weighting percentages, using the specific marketing channels, industry, and typical client behaviour relevant to your business.

 Unlike the rule-based attribution models we’ve just discussed, data-driven attribution uses machine learning technology to create a custom model for each business.

 It analyses customer behaviour to identify patterns among those users who convert compared to those who don’t.

 This is the big question all marketers are asking.

 Generally speaking, how successful an attribution model is will depend largely on the business to which it’s applied.

-With a variety of great tools *cough, cough* and the ability to use trial and error, it’s possible to test and compare different models to find the one that will work best for your company.
+With tools like Ruler (and the ability to use trial and error), you can test and compare different models to find the one that will work best for your company.